Here For Our Business Members

 - While loans created under the PPP initiative are legally binding obligations of the borrower which have to be repaid, all or part of the loan amount may be forgiven if the proceeds are used for designated purposes

-- No loan payments due for 6 months
+- No loan payments are due for 10 months

 All businesses with 500 or less employees including: nonprofits, veterans’ organization, tribal business concerns, sole proprietorships, self-employed individuals, and independent contractors.